 There are many common issues that most people don’t know how to address legally when completing a DIY kit without professional assistance - for example, the impact of having a blended family and the risk to wishes being fulfilled, having a beneficiary with a disability or one who can’t manage their own finances, a beneficiary in an unstable relationship or one who is in financial difficulties.
 Then there is the management of assets that do pass through your estate and are managed by your Will on the one hand and those assets that never form part of your estate so are not managed by your Will such as; jointly owned assets, life insurance proceeds, superannuation death benefits, trust assets, assets owned by companies and, interests in businesses to name just a few.

-I should confess that I am a lawyer and my firm does offer DIY Wills.
-But we offer people who prefer the DIY option a way through the quagmire of unknown unknowns.
-Before doing a DIY Will with us, people must go online and complete a free ‘estate planning self-assessment’.
-This system helps identify any issues that may require assistance in the process of preparing your Will – we even offer a free consultation if you do need assistance.
-For many, many people the self-assessment will be completed and no red flags will be raised and they can be satisfied that they aren’t walking on cracked ice.
-For others, red flags will be raised and they will be advised of the nature of the issues requiring attention thus arming them with the knowledge to seek appropriate advice– from any lawyer they choose.
+Before doing a DIY Will with us, it is recommended that people must go online and complete a free ‘estate planning self-assessment’.
+This system helps identify any issues that may require assistance in the process of preparing your Will – Slater and Gordon even offer a free consultation if you do need assistance.
+For most people the self-assessment will be completed and no red flags will be raised and they can be satisfied that they aren’t walking on cracked ice.
+For others, red flags will be raised and they will be advised of the nature of the issues requiring attention thus arming them with the knowledge to seek appropriate advice – from any lawyer they choose.

 Wills are incredibly important documents.
 They can ensure a legacy, protect a vulnerable loved one and avoid family discord.
 They are not documents to be feared or avoided, but they are not universally simple and they are certainly not one-size-fits-all.